Great Access From Tokyo! 7 Amazing Shrines and Temples in Ibaraki

 During the Edo Period (1603-1868), it flourished as a region governed by the Mito Tokugawa family―one of the three clans belonging to the Tokugawa shogun’s family.

-Here, in Ibaraki Prefecture, a lot of unique shrines and temples have remained since ancient times.
+Here, in Ibaraki Prefecture, there are many unique shrines and temples.
 In this article, we will feature seven that are representative.

 We recommend taking a day trip from Tokyo or staying one night at your travel destination.